 Step 5: Find Your Chinese Zodiac Animal

-Chinese astrology assigns one of twelve animals — Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig — to an entire birth year rather than a birth date, cycling in a fixed order that repeats every 12 years, with each animal also carrying an element and a yin or yang polarity in the fuller 60-year cycle.
+Chinese astrology assigns one of twelve animals, Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig, to an entire birth year rather than a birth date.
+The cycle repeats every 12 years, and each animal also carries an element and a yin or yang polarity in the fuller 60-year cycle.

 The Chinese Zodiac Calculator takes a birth year anywhere from 1924 to 2043 and returns your animal, element, yin/yang polarity, and a short set of traditional personality traits.

-Example: A birth year of 2000 returns the Dragon, an element of Metal, a Yang polarity, and traits often described as confident, ambitious, and charismatic — Dragon years are traditionally considered auspicious, which is why Chinese Dragon-year birth rates tend to spike.
+Example: A birth year of 2000 returns the Dragon, an element of Metal, a Yang polarity, and traits often described as confident, ambitious, and charismatic.
+Dragon years are traditionally considered auspicious, which is part of why Chinese Dragon-year birth rates tend to spike.
 Someone born in 1988 or 2012 would also get Dragon, since the animal cycle repeats every 12 years, though the element and polarity can differ across those repeats within the full 60-year cycle.

 Step 6: Check Chinese Zodiac Compatibility